 - Improvements to the area around the station in partnership with London Borough of Newham

 - A train every 5 minutes at peak times in central London

 - CCTV, WiFi, and live travel information

 - All Elizabeth line upgrade works have been completed at this station

 ELIZABETH LINE SERVICES FROM MANOR PARK

 At peak times 12 Elizabeth line services an hour will run between Shenfield and central London, calling at all stations.
-An additional four services an hour will run between Gidea Park and Liverpool Street main line station, westward in the morning peak and eastward in the evening peak.
+An additional two services an hour will run between Gidea Park and Liverpool Street mainline station at peak times.